seghil/OpenCavity/opencavity/Docs/tutorial4.rst

 .. ipython::

-   In [1]: import opencavity.modesolver as oc; #importing the opencavity module
+   In [1]: import opencavity.modesolver as ms; #importing the opencavity module

    In [2]: R1=1e13; R2=10*1e3; Lc=8*1e3; npts=120; a=150; # cavity parameters